Dewiiid/3ds-homebrew-browser/README.md

-The early nature of this software also means that while, theoretically, the Homebrew Browser should be able to download itself to upgrade to newer versions, the API may change break backwards compatibility, requiring a manual upgrade.
+The early nature of this software also means that while, theoretically, the Homebrew Browser should be able to download itself to upgrade to newer versions, the API may change, breaking backwards compatibility, requiring a manual upgrade.
 We will try to avoid this until the API solidifies, but until then, this is a potential issue.

 ## Planned features